flashruler/printfarm/readme.md

 # printfarm

 ## CURRENTLY IN PRE-ALPHA WITH ONLY LIMITED BAMBULAB PRINTER SUPPORT
+Currently supported printers:
+ - A1 & A1 Mini
+ - P1P, P1S, X1

+## Summary

 Lightweight, open-source print job manager and queue for local network printers.

-## Summary
-printfarm provides a simple API, CLI, and optional web UI to submit, monitor, and manage print jobs across multiple printers.
+printfarm provides a simple API and web UI to submit, monitor, and manage print jobs across multiple printers.
 Designed for small teams, labs, and makerspaces that need a reliable, auditable print pipeline.

 ## Planned Features
 - Compatibility with Bambulab, Mainsail, Prusa, and Octoprint enabled printers.
+- Detailed printer status
 - Job submission via HTTP API and webui.
 - Queueing, prioritization, and retry policies
 - Per-printer configuration and status reporting